nodejump/nodejump/objectives.md

 ## I Want

+- 1/enh/nodejump: upon insert link with nothing selected, put focus on enter link text input
+ - also fix that when a text range is selected only first word is linked

+- 3+/enh/nodejump - whenever there is a from defined, the rendered page (view) shall update the value (in a child node of the ducument associated to this child automatically upon every change
+ - Maybe use HTML input first?

+- 2/fix/nodejump: bad performance seems to come from local auto-commit processes / improve

 - 1/fix/nodejump: Show error message, when no authorization for node
  - suggest that user logs in and reloads page